Our Future Path! A plan for a better world!

 Life After Death

-Most religions talk about and many people believe that there is life after death.
-This next live may be in heaven, in hell or back on Earth through reincarnation.
+Most religions talk about, and many of us believe that there is life after death.
+This next life may be in heaven, in hell or back on Earth through reincarnation.
 The idea seems to be that you are rewarded or punished for your actions on Earth.
 Therefore, you should live a good life, doing good deeds and making life better for those around you.
 Then, in the next life, you will be rewarded with a better existence.

-Interestingly, there is nothing that states how much good one must do in order to be rewarded.
+Interestingly, there is nothing that states how much good one must do to be rewarded.
 Is one good deed enough or does one need to do hundreds or thousands of good deeds?
 Do some good deeds count more than others?
-What if you die young, before you have a chance to prove yourself one way or the other?
+What if we die young, before we have a chance to prove ourselves one way or the other?

-According to must religions, how you die also seems to be important.
-If it was out of your control, then how you lived your life will determine your fate.
-If you die while trying to save others, then you will be rewarded for your sacrifice.
-On the other hand, if you commit suicide, which is usually considered bad, then you will be punished.
-Of course, if a suicide is committed for a worthy cause, then many people believe that you should be rewarded.
+According to must religions, how we die also seems to be important.
+If it was out of our control, then how we lived our life would determine our fate.
+If we die while trying to save others, then we will be rewarded for our sacrifice.
+On the other hand, if we commit suicide, which is usually considered bad, then we will be punished.
+Of course, if a suicide is committed for a worthy cause, then many of us believe that we should be rewarded.

-If a person believes in life after death, then it would only seem logical that they would want to prepare themselves in this life in order to be ready for their next life.
-For instance, they may have a list of things that they want to accomplish or they may simply want to do as much as they can for as long as they can.
-The idea would be that the things we do and what happens to us in our current physical state strengthens or weakens our soul or whatever part of us that would continue on to the next life.
-Our hope would be that we continue to strengthen our soul up until the very end, so that we have the best chance of entering and prospering in our next lives.
+If we believe in life after death, then it would only seem logical that we would want to prepare ourselves in this life to be ready for the next life.
+For instance, some of us may have a list of things that we want to accomplish, or we may simply want to do as much as we can for as long as we can.
+The idea would be that the things we do and what happens to us in our current physical state will strengthen or weaken our soul or whatever part of us that will continue to the next life.
+Our hope would be that we continue to strengthen our soul up until the very end, so that we have the best chance of entering into and prospering in our next lives.

-Instead of someone passing on when their bodies give out, modern medicine lets us pump them full of drugs, patch them up with transplanted or artificial parts, or put them on life support.
-Sometimes people recover and continue to live good lives for many more years.
-In other cases, they just hang on while their bodies continue to deteriorate.
+Instead of us passing on when our bodies give out, modern medicine lets doctors pump us full of drugs, patch us up with transplanted or artificial parts, or put us on life support.
+Sometimes we recover and continue to live good lives for many more years.
+In other cases, we just hang on while our bodies continue to deteriorate.
 When our lives just become a struggle to stay alive or to endure the pain, what happens to our souls?
-It is quite possible that our souls will weaken and we will have lessened our chances for a better life after death.
+One possibility is that our souls will weaken, and we will have lessened our chances for a better life after death.

 Of course, we are the only ones who can truly know when we are ready to go.
 Have we accomplished enough?
 Have we prepared ourselves for what comes next?
 Are we capable of doing more?
 Will staying longer help or hurt ourselves and others?